denisPavlenko7610/RD_Tween/README.md

 # Setup

-- Add on boostarap sceen gameobject with class TweenUpdater
+- Add on the boostarap sceen gameobject with class TweenUpdater

 # Using